Parliamentary.ai

 Groups Affected

-- Non-UK citizens residing in the UK: Those without proper documentation will be directly impacted, needing to apply for temporary residence certificates and facing potential penalties for non-compliance.
+• Non-UK citizens in the UK: Those without valid documentation will need to apply for temporary residence certificates, potentially facing penalties if they fail to comply.

-- Non-UK citizens seeking entry to the UK: The bill gives the UK government more power to control entry, potentially making it more difficult for some to enter.
+• Non-UK citizens seeking entry to the UK: The bill will change entry regulations, potentially making entry more difficult or less accessible.

-- Government agencies: The Home Office and other relevant agencies will have increased responsibilities in administering the new system and enforcing the new laws.
+• Government agencies: The Home Office and other relevant agencies will be responsible for implementing and enforcing the new laws.

-- Courts: The courts will be involved in adjudicating cases related to offenses under the bill.
+• Courts: Courts will be involved in adjudicating cases related to offences under the new legislation.

 Powered by nyModel